aliciamarianne1507/aliciamarianne1507/README.md

 🎓 Control and Automation Engineer currently specializing in Software Engineering.

-🤖 Working at Base2 Tecnologia as RPA Developer.
+🤖 Software Engineer at CI&T - Tester.

 👩🏻‍💻 Experience with developement of Chatbots using the IlhaSoft PUSH plataform and as a intern, i worked with Project Management.